Order of the Engineer

 What is the cost?

-Currently, it is a one-time fee of $25 which you will pay to Sam in SEM 132.
-You will also be sized for your ring at that time.
+it is a one-time fee of $25 which you will pay to Sam in WPEB 441 (exact amount) or online at Order of the Engineer.
+You will need to come to WPEB 441 to be sized for your ring.
 There are no annual dues.

 What if I don't know my ring size?